 Tabex manifests one of the best results to date for the group of preparations, intended for tobacco smoking therapy.
 Cytisus laborinum L the Tabex source plant aka Golder Rain acacia.
 Tabex is very well tolerated, and when applied in therapeutic doses, allows a gradual giving up of smoking without any side effects.

 The total giving up of smoking should take place not later than the fifth day after the beginning of the therapy.
-Supplied in a package of 100 filmtablets of 1.5 mg Citysine.
+Supplied in a package of 100 filmtablets of 1.5 mg Citysine can help to quit smoking forever.

 Tabex recommended therapeutic scheme